savonet/blog/_posts/2023-03-25-precise-scheduling-of-tracks.md

 ---
 layout: post
-title: Stereotool shared library support!
+title: Precise scheduling of tracks
 ---

 After responding to a [user request](https://github.com/savonet/liquidsoap/discussions/2972) about scheduling a top of the hour source, it seemed like this would